mingyeeee/RUhacks2021/README.md

 ```

 and depending on which simulation is identified by MobileNet, an animation is rendered on the piece of paper.
 To achieve this, we made use of projective geometry, in particular homography.
-A geometrical transformation that preserves the
+A geametrical transformation that preserve the structure of the source by ensuriing its map remainse unchanged.

 #### Homography